Read the White Paper: Technology-Enabled Vulnerability Assessment

 Example: The North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) standards mandate cybersecurity measures for the power grid.

-While both OT and IT security aim to protect digital assets, they have distinct priorities and approaches:
+While OT and IT security aim to protect digital assets, they have distinct priorities and approaches.
+For professionals working in these spaces, bridging the two is essential.
+Let’s dive into IT and OT security features like lifespans, patching practices, and more with examples.

 Organizations implementing OT security face several unique hurdles: